DMackRus/TrajOptKP/README.md

 approximation is good.
 If the approximation is above the threshold, the algorithm further subdivides that section into smaller sections and repeats this process.

-This iterative process is repeated until all segments satisfy the error requirement or the minN interval is reached.
+This iterative process is repeated until all segments satisfy the error requirement or the min_N interval is reached.

 ## To-Do